Chris Odom

-Chris Odom (born September 16, 1994) is an American football defensive end for the Cleveland Browns of the National Football League (NFL).
+Chris Odom (born September 16, 1994) is an American professional football defensive end for the Dallas Renegades of the United Football League (UFL).
 He played college football at Arkansas State.
-Odom has also been a member of the Atlanta Falcons, Green Bay Packers, Salt Lake Stallions, Washington Redskins, Calgary Stampeders, and Houston Gamblers.
-With the Gamblers, he led the USFL in sacks and was named its Defensive Player of the Year in 2022.
+Odom has also been a member of the Atlanta Falcons, Green Bay Packers, Salt Lake Stallions, Washington Redskins, Calgary Stampeders, Houston Roughnecks, and Cleveland Browns.
+With the Houston Gamblers, he led the USFL in sacks and was named its Defensive Player of the Year in 2022.

-Early years
+Early life

 Odom played high school football at Martin High School in Arlington, Texas.
 He recorded 32 tackles his senior year, earning all-district honors as a defensive end.
 He also participated in the school's track and field program.

 College career

 Odom played for the Arkansas State Red Wolves from 2013 to 2016.
 He played in all 13 games in 2013, recording 8 solo tackles, 9 tackle assists and 3 sacks.
 He played in all 13 games, starting 3, in 2014, totaling 12 solo tackles, 2 tackle assists, 1 sack, 2 pass breakups and 1 blocked kick.
 Odom played in 11 games in 2015, recording 1 solo tackles, 2 tackle assists and 3 blocked kicks.
 His three blocked kicks were tied for the third most in school history for a single season.
-He played in all 13 games in 2016, totaling 28 solo tackles, 25 tackle assists, 12.5 sacks, 2 pass breakups, 4 forced fumbles and 1 blocked kick, earning First-team All-Sun Belt honors.
+He played in all 13 games in 2016, totaling 28 solo tackles, 25 tackle assists, 12.5 sacks, 2 pass breakups, 4 forced fumbles and 1 blocked kick, earning First-team All-Sun Belt Conference honors.
 Odom participated in the College Gridiron Showcase in January 2017.
 His five career blocked kicks were the second most in school history.
 He majored in Sport Management at Arkansas State.

 Professional career

+Pre-draft

-Odom was rated the 41st best defensive end in the 2017 NFL Draft by NFLDraftScout.com.
+Odom was rated the 41st best defensive end in the 2017 NFL draft by NFLDraftScout.com.

-Atlanta Falcons
+Atlanta Falcons (first stint)

 After going undrafted, Odom signed with the Atlanta Falcons on May 1, 2017.
 He was waived by the Falcons on September 2, 2017.